pinkelephant4/JS-Weather-App/README.md

 # JS-Weather-App
-Weather App using OpenWeatherMap API
+Weather App using OpenWeatherMap API in Vanilla JS